Calendar

 The anniversaries that are observed can depend upon the denomination and lineage to which one belongs.

 Anniversaries which fall in doubled months are usually celebrated in the second month, although they may be celebrated in the first month if more convenient for the practitioner.
-[In published calendars, dates of anniversaries are indicated in the repeated month.]
+[In published calendars, dates of anniversaries are normally indicated in the repeated month.]

 ___________________________________________________________